Clos Fabric Analysis¶

 # Analyze specific paths between border nodes

-from ngraph.lib.algorithms.spf import spf
+from ngraph.algorithms.spf import spf

-from ngraph.lib.algorithms.path_utils import resolve_to_paths
+from ngraph.algorithms.paths import resolve_to_paths

 # Get border nodes from different segments